PassPilot/PassPilot.com/README.md

 Check our FAQ page for more information about the application http://www.passpilot.com/#/faq

 ## Features added
+v1.9 - 22 Feb 2022 the app can now be used as authenticator in 2-step verification (2FA) as it generates 6-digit time based one time passwords (TOTP)
+Read more in FAQ https://www.passpilot.com/#/faq

 v1.8 - 01 Apr 2021 added "Passwords check" feature in the "Offline" section.
 Checks passwords strength, marks weak and reused passwords.

 v1.7 (βeta) - 07 Mar 2021 added "Save only application" feature in the "Save to file" card